 The bulb location is critical.
 It must be insulated and strapped tightly to the suction line.
-If the bulb is not insulated, the airflow around the bulb, which is at a greater temperature, can provide a false reading, causing the TXV to be confused.
+If the bulb is not insulated, the airflow around the bulb, which is at a greater temperature, can provide a "false reading," causing the TXV to be "confused."

-Did you know that ADP ships its coils with the bulb in shipping locations?
-If not moved and insulated, your TXV could never provide optimal performance.
-We see this a lot, so be sure to check out the IOM when installing ADP coils.
+Did you know that ADP ships their coils with the bulb in "shipping locations?"
+If not moved and insulated, your TXV never stood a chance to provide optimal performance.
+We see this a lot, so be sure to check out the IOM when installing ADP coils!